SplotyCode/OsSpecificPlugins/README.md

 Example:
 ./gradlew bootRun --args='--spring.profiles.active=dev --cli wsl WINDOWS X86_64'
 ```

+## Repository and Persistence
+At the moment, the application uses an in-memory repository implementation.
+Although the service is in-memory only, the current bitflag representation of PlatformSet maps well to a relational database schema.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.